JeremyWurbs/transformers/README.md

 ROMEO:
 Out of her favour, where I am in love.
 ```
-At first, when randomly initialized, GPT will generate text that looks like
+At first, when randomly initialized, GPT will generate text similar to
 the following:
 ```text
 xywrfzXA,Gp.cNpU':FVAcS:MRgJFaMCctUXmngW?wrojaW:-ukUqGTdvs fuQctwj:Ljdz